-All personnel, samples, and equipment leaving the area of a site must be contaminated decontaminated.
-Various decontamination methods physically either remove contaminants. will inactivate contaminants by disinfection or sterilization, or do both.
+All personnel, samples, and equipment leaving the area of site must contaminated a decontaminated.
+Various decontamination methods physically either remove contaminants. inactivate contaminants by disinfection sterilization, or do both.

 In many cases, gross contamination can be removed by physical means.
 The physical decontamination techniques appropriate for equipment decontamination can be grouped into two categories: abrasive methods and non-abrasive methods.